petrarch1603/PeelOrange/README.md

 ![scale_factor_profile](/img/scale_factor_profile.png)

 On this simplified profile you can see a cross-section of the projection surface, or map, through Earth's ellipsoid.
-The symbols with an apostrophe represent points on the map, the symbols with an apostrophe represent points on the Earth.
+The symbols with an apostrophe (A'B'C'D') represent points on the map, the symbols without an apostrophe (ABCD) represent points on the Earth.
 As you can see the distances on the map do not match the distance across the Earth.

 ## Why aren't scales true?